 Gather the ingredients.

-Position a rack in the upper and lower third of the oven and heat to 375 F. Lightly grease a cookie sheet or line it with parchment paper.
+Position a rack in the upper and lower third of the oven and heat to 375 F. Lightly grease two cookie sheets or line with parchment paper.
 Set aside.

 In a medium bowl, mix the flour, baking soda, salt, nutmeg, cinnamon, and cloves, if using.
 Set aside.

-With the help of an electric mixer, or in the large bowl of a stand mixer fitted with the paddle attachment, beat the vegetable shortening, butter, and brown sugar until light and fluffy.
+With an electric mixer, or in the bowl of a stand mixer fitted with the paddle attachment, beat the vegetable shortening, butter, and brown sugar until light and fluffy.

 Once the fats are creamed with the sugar, add the egg and cold coffee.
 Beat on low speed until well blended.

 Little by little, add the flour mixture into the butter mixture and stir until well combined.
-Use low speed to fold all of the ingredients into a sticky dough.
+Use low speed to make a sticky dough.
 Stop the mixer once you have a nice creamy consistency.